kyungjae-lee/engineers-notebook/operating-systems/operating-systems-overview.md

 * Multiprogramming is discussed in the single-processor system.
 (Multiprocessing  $\to$ Multi-processor system)
 * Multiprogramming is the method of allowing more than one program to be interleaving their execution.
 * The development of multiprogramming in batch systems GREATLY increased resource utilization.
 * Multiprogramming allows another program to execute while the first is waiting for an I/O other device request to complete.
+This improved the throughput of the system.
 * When the I/O task is complete, an interrupt is sent to the CPU.
 The monitor can then interpret the interrupt and return the first program to execution status.
 * Original multiprogramming systems required all of the executing programs to reside in memory.
 Small memory limited the number of running programs.
+* Multiprogramming is a common feature of modern operating systems.
+* Also called as concurrency.
+(Multiple threads taking turns to execute on a CPU.)